Web Resources for CS3650

 to learn vi (estimated time: one hour), login to Linux and do:

 and follow the on-screen instructions.

-Appendix A is also online
+or Appendix A of 3rd edition of text, is also online

 (requires CCIS Linux password).

 MIPS Assembly language.
 Read it, and re-read it.

 are also available online (requires CCIS password).

 Some help files for Linux and its compilers,

 As you use Linux, please look into using gdb

 (GNU debugger), which will help you greatly in debugging.
 This will